Podato/podato/README.md

-### Hi i'm podato, the computers tell me to do things.
+# Hi i'm Podato, the compiler tells me to do things.